Want to build an engaged online community that actually works?

 But how good is the post creator?

-Depending upon your role in the community, you have the ability to create content various formats of content.
+You have the ability to create content various formats of content.

 For example, most people will create quick posts using the feature-rich post editor, which includes AI features to quickly enhance their text.